chinamike65/hugo-tuolesi/content/book1/book1en.md

 Today, the monks in the monastery are all flourishing and prosperous when they study, think, practice, and debate.

-Since 2002, the monastery has co-hosted the "Anda Dharma Conference" with the Laga Temple and Shizang Temple in Qinghai, and the "Dharma Debate Conference" with Hainan Prefecture is highly praised by people from all walks of life.
+Since 2002, the monastery has co-hosted the "Anda Dharma Conference" with the Laga Temple and Shizang Temple in Qinghai, and the "Dharma Debate Conference" with Hainan Prefecture and is highly praised by people from all walks of life.

 Today, Tuole Monastery has trained more than 30 lecturing masters from novice lamas, and many monks and lay believers worship them as teachers.